 - Maintenance therapy means your healthcare provider prescribes another type of opioid to replace the current opioid.

-- Therapy may include work with a psychiatrist, psychologist, or drug counselor.
+- Therapy may include work with a psychiatrist, psychologist, or therapist.
 Therapy can happen in group or individual sessions.
 Some therapy may include family members.
-A support group is a way to get help from others with OUD.
 Your healthcare provider or therapist may be able to help you find a support group in your area.
+A support group is a way to get help from others who have OUD.

 There is a risk of overdose during early treatment with methadone.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.